Aaronius/injectorjs/README.md

 injector.map('service').toConstructor(TwitterService).asSingleton(true);
 ```

-If the constructor is in the global scope, you can just pass its name as a string and the injector will go find it.
+If the constructor is in the global scope, you can just pass its name as a string and the injector will go grab it.

 ```js
 injector.map('service').toConstructor('TwitterService');